 “I really don’t eat anything on meet days, no breakfast and maybe a small salad for lunch,” Brabec said.
 “I don’t drink water either because of the temporary weight it adds.”

 The lack of food can hinder athletes’ performances academically as well.
-Not eating enough food shortens attention spans and causes restless sleep, often making athletes tired and fatigued throughout the day.
+Not eating enough food shortens attention spans and causes restless sleep, often making athletes fatigued throughout the day.

-Not eating as much food causes imbalances in the body that can lead to mood swings and “hanger.”
+This strict food intake also causes imbalances in the body that can lead to mood swings and “hanger.”
 Wrestlers are more likely to feel irritable and frustrated due to the fluctuating diet, and this can cause unwanted turbulence in other parts of wrestlers’ lives.

 “I’m constantly hungry and this turns into unwanted anger,” Brabec said.
 “It’s really frustrating.”

-The winter season adds the complicated component of holidays.
+Wrestling season falling over the holidays adds an additional complication.
 Thanksgiving, Christmas, Hanukkah, and Kwanzaa all have a large focus on the food at the table, so, if they need it, wrestlers are allowed to go up by two pounds after break.
-This allows them to spend the holidays with some flexibility so they don’t have to hyper fixate on meeting weight.
+Wrestlers can spend the holidays with some flexibility so they don’t have to hyper fixate on meeting weight.

-Even with this though, many wrestlers fight a mental battle with food, shaping their body image and self worth based on a number on the scale or calorie count.
+Even with this wiggle room, many wrestlers fight a mental battle with food, shaping their body image and self worth based on the number on the scale or calorie count.
+Some wrestlers feel anxiety that the food they eat could lead to a loss on the mat, so they choose to not eat at all rather then to risk overeating.

 “Wrestling has made me more self-conscious and has made my relationship with food negative,” Brabec said.

-While the weight classes are necessary for wrestling, the strictness of the numbers can put these high school athletes down, physically and mentally.
+While weight class is a necessary component of wrestling, the strictness of the numbers can put these high school athletes down, physically and mentally.

 “Cutting weight is hard both physically and mentally especially at the start, but as time goes on my body adjusts to the minimal calories and fluids I am intaking,” Brabec said.